 Note: This course is a required prerequisite for many health sciences majors or it may be used to satisfy a General Education life science requirement.
-Pre-medicine, predentistry and pre-veterinary students are advised to take the BI 5 and 6 series rather than BI 22 and 23.
+Pre-medicine, predentistry and pre-veterinary students are advised to take the BI 5 and 6 series.